Hendricus Stoof

 Hendricus Theodorus Christiaan "Henk" Stoof (born 1962) is a professor in theoretical physics at Utrecht University in the Netherlands.
 His main interests are atomic physics, condensed matter physics and many-body physics.
 He is a Fellow of the American Physical Society.

 During the last ten years, the group of H.T.C.
 Stoof has been involved in the study of various aspects of the physics of ultracold atomic gases.
 In addition, they performed research on skyrmion lattices in the quantum Hall effect and collective modes in supersolid 4He.
 Below the results obtained from the study of degenerate Fermi gases are briefly summarized.

-Already in 1996 they predicted that an atomic gas of 6Li (a fermionic isotope of lithium) becomes a Bardeen-Cooper-Schrieffer (BCS) superfluid at experimentally obtainable temperatures.
-They have also performed a detailed study of the superfluid behaviour of this gas below the critical temperature.
-Motivated by this work, at least six experimental groups from around the world, including the groups of R. Grimm, R.G.
-Hulet, D.S.
-Jin, and W. Ketterle, started trying to achieve the necessary conditions for the BCS transition in 6Li.
+As early as 1996, they predicted that an atomic gas of ^{6}Li (a fermionic isotope of lithium) would become a Bardeen–Cooper–Schrieffer (BCS) superfluid at experimentally attainable temperatures.
+They also performed a detailed study of the superfluid behavior of this gas below the critical temperature.
+Motivated by this work, at least six experimental groups around the world, including those led by R. Grimm, R. G. Hulet, D. S. Jin, and W. Ketterle, began trying to achieve the conditions necessary for the BCS transition in ^{6}Li.

-In the last seven years the study of superfluidity in Fermi gases has been at the center of attention of the ultracold atoms community.
-It is fair to say that the very successful experiments, that ultimately have led to the creation of the superconductor with, as a fraction of the Fermi energy, the highest critical temperature ever, have only been possible due to the use of so-called Feshbach resonances.
-These resonances were theoretically co-discovered by H.T.C.
-Stoof in the alkalis in 1993.
+Over the last seven years, the study of superfluidity in Fermi gases has been a focus of the ultracold-atoms community.
+The experiments that led to the creation of a superconductor with the highest critical temperature achieved, as a fraction of the Fermi energy, were made possible through the use of so-called Feshbach resonances.
+These resonances were theoretically co-discovered in alkalis by H. T. C. Stoof in 1993.